stevenjb5M/Budget/README.md

 - [FRONTEND_DEPLOYMENT.md](FRONTEND_DEPLOYMENT.md) – Frontend deployment to S3 + CloudFront with caching strategy
 - [terraform/](terraform/) – Infrastructure-as-code for Lambda, API Gateway, and supporting services

+## Future Plans

+-Integration with Plaid to sync bank account data -Plans to extend forever

 ## Project Status

 Budget Planner is a budgeting application with: